MagicCube/coap-router/README.md

 Inspired by many other JavaScript routers, `coap-router` does almost the same recursive routing as [Express.Router](http://expressjs.com/en/guide/routing.html).

-Take a look at the example.
+Let's take a look at the example.

 #### Example